kyma-project/test-infra/cmd/image-builder/image-builder.md

 Here is the list of environment variables used by Image Builder:

-The Image Builder uses several environment variables, which can be grouped by their use cases as follows:
+Image Builder uses several environment variables, which can be grouped by their use cases as follows:

-- `ADO_PAT`: Personal Access Token used to authenticate with the ADO API.
+- **ADO_PAT**: Personal Access Token used to authenticate with the ADO API.
-- `REPO_OWNER`: Used to extract the repository owner for the ADO pipeline.
+- **REPO_OWNER**: Used to extract the repository owner for the ADO pipeline.
-- `REPO_NAME`: Used to extract the repository name for the ADO pipeline.
+- **REPO_NAME**: Used to extract the repository name for the ADO pipeline.
-- `JOB_TYPE`: Determines the type of the job (presubmit or postsubmit).
+- **JOB_TYPE**: Determines the type of the job (presubmit or postsubmit).
-- `PULL_NUMBER`: Used when the job type is a presubmit job.
+- **PULL_NUMBER**: Used when the job type is a presubmit job.
-- `PULL_BASE_SHA`: Used to fetch the base commit SHA for the image tag.
+- **PULL_BASE_SHA**: Used to fetch the base commit SHA for the image tag.
-- `PULL_PULL_SHA`: Used when the job type is a pull request.
+- **PULL_PULL_SHA**: Used when the job type is a pull request.
-- `CI`: Determines if the Image Builder is running inside a CI system.
+- **CI**: Determines if Image Builder is running inside a CI system.
 If set to "true", the CI system is determined and the git state is loaded accordingly.
-- `GITHUB_REPOSITORY`: Used to get the repository name when the CI system is GitHub Actions.
+- **GITHUB_REPOSITORY**: Used to get the repository name when the CI system is GitHub Actions.
-- `GITHUB_EVENT_NAME`: Used to determine the job type when the CI system is GitHub Actions.
+- **GITHUB_EVENT_NAME**: Used to determine the job type when the CI system is GitHub Actions.
-- `GITHUB_EVENT_PATH`: Used to get the path to the event JSON file when the CI system is GitHub Actions.
+- **GITHUB_EVENT_PATH**: Used to get the path to the event JSON file when the CI system is GitHub Actions.
-- `GITHUB_SHA`: Used to get the commit SHA when the CI system is GitHub Actions.
+- **GITHUB_SHA**: Used to get the commit SHA when the CI system is GitHub Actions.
-- `GITHUB_REF`: Used to get the pull request number when the CI system is GitHub Actions.
+- `GITHUB_REF**: Used to get the pull request number when the CI system is GitHub Actions.

 Please note that the actual usage of these environment variables may vary depending on the specific configuration and usage of the Image
 Builder.